 Then there was the BOUNCE ZONE!
-We had set up the small inflatable bounce house just off to the side of the covered eating area where the adults spent a good portion of the time so that there was always plenty of supervision and we limited it to 2 children at a time to ensure safe fun, but the kids sure did enjoy it!
+We had set up the small inflatable bounce house just off to the side of the covered eating area where the adults spent a good portion of the time so that there was always plenty of supervision and we limited it to 2 children at a time to ensure a safe fun experience, but the kids sure did enjoy it!

 My goofball brother posing as a clown in my homemade photo op spot!

 Now if you have read my previous parties then you know this is where I normally sum up the party, the special moments and offer any last minute tips of my own before sending you off to be creative yourself, but as I have warned, THIS PARTY CHANGED ME!
 Besides just embellishing the theme into more areas of the party I also added a new step to my planning so don’t go away yet!

 I explain the addition in an amendment to my original post about My Fool Proof 6 Point Party Planning Steps (referenced in the link above)

 In all of my past parties, the favors were an afterthought, something I did because as a parent that’s what I was obligated to do and candy & crumby little plastic toys were what you filled those little bags with right?